Measles

 What is measles?

-Measles is a very contagious disease that can lead to serious health complications.
+Measles is an extremely contagious disease that can lead to serious health complications.
 It spreads easily in the air when an infected person sneezes or coughs and someone nearby breathes in the infected droplets.
 This can happen even up to 2 hours after that person has left.
 It can also be spread by direct contact with fluids from the nose or mouth of someone who has measles.

 Measles is:

-• Airborne
+Airborne

-• Extremely infectious
+Extremely infectious

 1 person with measles can easily spread it to 9 out of 10 people around them who are unvaccinated or don’t have immunity.
 Someone can spread the disease before they notice symptoms, especially in the 4 days before and after getting a rash.
 Nearly 1 out of every 3 children under the age of 5 who catches measles ends up in the hospital.